$p$-adic framed braids II: The --condition

 \subsection{\it Lifting solutions to the $p$--adic level}

 Let $r$ and $s$ be two positive integers, such that $r\geq s$.
-We prove now that a soluction of the $E$--system for $d= p^s$ lifts to a solution of the corresponding $E$--system for $d^{\prime}= p^r$.
+We shall prove now that a solution of the $E$--system for $d= p^s$ lifts to a solution of the corresponding $E$--system for $d^{\prime}= p^r$.
 This is important for showing that there are also interesting solutions at the $p$--adic level.

-Given $\zeta =(\zeta_1, \ldots ,\zeta_d)\in {\Bbb C}^d$, we define $\zeta^{\prime} =(\zeta_1^{\prime}, \ldots ,\zeta_{d^{\prime}}^{\prime})\in {\Bbb C}^{d^{\prime}}$ as follows:
+Given $\zeta =(\zeta_1, \ldots ,\zeta_d)\in {\Bbb C}^d$ we define $\zeta^{\prime} =(\zeta_1^{\prime}, \ldots ,\zeta_{d^{\prime}}^{\prime})\in {\Bbb C}^{d^{\prime}}$ as follows: